spatialsimulator/XitoSBML/README.md

 Here is a screencast of above procedure.
 ![example1](./screenshots/example1.gif "Convert segmented images to Spatial SBML")

+You can find example images under `examples` directory.

 ### Convert segmented images to Spatial SBML (as a mathematical model)
 Next example will create Spatial SBML model and add SBML objects to the model and make it as a mathematical model.
 The following figure represents the diagram of this example model.
 Note that species `A` and `B` diffuses inside nucleus and cytosol with the given diffusion coefficient (`Dnuc` and `Dcyt`) respectively.